wenwei202/caffe/README.md

 Our *SSL (Structured Sparsity Learning)* method can dynamically learn a compact structure (less filters, less channels, smaller filter shapes and less layers) of deep neural networks, achieving speedups of AlexNet by 3.1X in GPUs and 5.1X in CPUs, using off-the-shelf GEMM in BLAS (e.g. MKL in CPUs and cuBLAS in nvidia GPUs).
 Alternatively, a variant of our method can improve accuracy of AlexNet by ~1%.
 Moreover, our results can also reduce the number of layers in Deep Residual Networks (ResNets) meanwhile improving its accuracy.

 ## Motivation
-Deep neural networks can be very sparse (>90%), using L1 regularization or connection pruning.
-However,
+Deep neural networks can be very sparse (>90%), after optimization by L1 regularization or connection pruning.
+Although the model size can be compressed, the computation cannot be sped up because of the poor cache locality and jumping memory access pattern.

+The following figure shows the speedups are very limited (sometimes even slows down), althrough the sparsity can be as high as >90%.
+Our *SSL* method can train DNNs with structured sparsity, which results in very good locality and memory access pattern.

 ## HowTo and Features
 ### train sparse convolutional neural networks